documentationfor yFiles for HTML 3.0.0.1

 The selection indicator also visualizes bends with a separate template that provides the yfiles-bend-template CSS class.
 By default, highlight and focus indicators do not visualize bends.

-The Selection and Focus Template
+The Selection, Focus, and Highlight Template

 The following example shows how to use the CSS classes to create a gray node selection with no focus indicator and a gray highlight: